 6. Trust Your Gut Feelings

-When you’re stuck on a decision, take a second and feel what’s going on.
-Is it panic, or is it that calm, “I just know” feeling?
-Writing things down, like in a journal, can also help you sort things out.
-The more you pay attention to your gut and respect it, the better you’ll get at making choices that feel right.
-It’s about getting in sync with yourself and trusting that you know what’s best.
+When you’re faced with a decision, take a moment to pause and check in with how you feel.
+Is it anxiety, or is it a calm, “I know this” feeling?
+You can also try writing things down in your journal to help you sort out your thoughts.
+The more you practice paying attention to your gut feelings and respecting them, the better you’ll get at making choices that feel right for you.
+It’s all about being in tune with yourself and having faith that you know what’s best.

 7. Employ Meditation and Visualization Techniques

-Another easy thing to do is to sit quietly for a few minutes each day and focus on your breathing.
-Let your thoughts come and go without getting too caught up in them.
-You might start seeing patterns or getting little nudges that feel like your intuition is talking.
-Keeping a journal to jot down what you’re thinking and feeling can also make those intuitive hits clearer.
-Just remember, like anything else, practicing regularly is the key to getting better at tuning into your intuition.
+Another simple technique is to spend a few minutes each day sitting quietly and focusing on your breath.
+Let your thoughts come and go without getting too attached to them.
+You might start to notice patterns or feel nudged in a certain direction, and that’s your intuition speaking to you.
+Keeping a journal where you write down your thoughts and feelings can also help bring those intuitive messages into focus.
+Just remember, like any other skill, it takes practice to get better at this.

 Related: How To Program Your Subconscious Mind for Success In 7 Ways